 To install, just double click on the prefpane.
 Hit control-option-k to zap and unzap the cursor.
 If you want to uninstall, go to ~/Library/PreferencePanes/ and trash Cursorcerer.

-Cursorcerer 3.5 is signed, notarized, and works in macOS Monterey, Big Sur, and Catalina—and now natively supports Apple Silicon Macs as well as Intel-based Macs.
+Cursorcerer 3.5 is signed, notarized, and works in macOS Ventura, Monterey, and Big Sur—and now natively supports Apple Silicon Macs as well as Intel-based Macs.

 Update: Cursorcerer has been updated to a 64-bit version that runs smoothly in the latest versions of macOS.
 The minimum idle hiding threshold has also been lowered at the request of some users.
 Legacy users can grab the 32-bit version here, or 2.0 here.